yufanw/slime-bot/README.md

 - Greets new guild members.
 Customize welcome greeting and channel it sends to.

-- !fuse command to help with fusing costs.
+- !fuse command to help with fusing - includes cost and data.

 # Commands:

 - !fuse - helps with fusing costs.

 - !help - shows bot's commands.

-- !showconf - show current configurations
+- !showconf - shows current configurations

-- !setconf - edit configurations
+- !setconf - edit configurations (admin only)